Colorist Cullen Kelly teaches you to create a subtractive color balance tool for more pleasing color washes & looks in DaVinci Resolve.

 Learn how to quickly create a blurred or glowing highlights look using DaVinci Resolve

-Adding grain can be hard to manage in Resolve.
-Dan shows you the easiest way to have grain ready in your colorist toolbox.
+Adding grain can be hard to manage in Resolve but handy to have in your 'toolbox'.
+Dan shows you a simple way to add grain, without a plugin.

 Are you having trouble getting bright, happy images that aren't also feeling flat?
 Learn how I get around this by dropping the midtones.